FraMaBu/framabu.github.io/resume.md

 ### Evidence-based Priority Setting for World Bank Healthcare Financing
 *Jan 2024 - Apr 2024*
-At Results for Development (R4D), I led a comparative analysis to support the World Bank in refining health financing priorities across low- and middle-income countries.
+For Results for Development (R4D), I led a comparative analysis to support the World Bank in refining health financing priorities across low- and middle-income countries.
 I designed and implemented a hybrid approach leveraging LLMs and advanced NLP techniques to conduct a structured analysis of 75 health project documents, generating a unique qualitative dataset.
 This innovative analysis produced actionable, testable hypotheses that are now shaping enhanced health financing strategies across twelve LMICs.

 ## Education